Get

 Don’t forget to manage food allergies (if your pup has any).

 Dogs with environmental allergies often have food allergies as well.
-If we are able to limit the total number of allergens they are exposed to, we often have better success managing their symptoms.
+If we can limit the total number of allergens they are exposed to, we often have better success managing their symptoms.

 Unfortunately, there are currently no accurate diagnostic tests for food allergies in dogs, so for now we have to rely on elimination diet trials.
 This does not mean simply trying a bunch of different types of dog food!